inpho/inphobox/README.md

 Getting the page to display at least the name, a link to the Wiki entry, and a link to the InPhO page is progress worth writing us about.
-We also would like to see how far you can take this project in about 5 hours, so move on to attempt the advanced tasks.
+We also would like to see how far you can take this project in about 5 hours, so move on to attempt the advanced tasks and display more information.
 Attach your modified `index.html` to the e-mail, along with progress notes.

 Tips
 ------